 Why has HanseYachts withdrawn from Boot Düsseldorf 2025?
 The manufacturer explains

-HanseYachts, the German sail and powerboat manufacturer, announces its non-participation in the Boot Düsseldorf boat show in January 2025.
+HanseYachts, the German manufacturer of sailing and motor yachts, has announced that it will not be exhibiting at the Boot Düsseldorf boat show in January 2025.
 To explain this decision, the manufacturer issues a press release.
-It explains a strategic choice, motivated by market trends and costs, revealing a shift towards nautical events at sea and the promotion of its showrooms in Germany.
+It explains a strategic choice, motivated by market trends and costs, revealing a shift towards nautical events at sea and showcasing its showrooms in Germany.
 This choice highlights the current lack of interest in boat shows, especially indoor ones.

-HanseYachts' decision not to participate in Boot Düsseldorf 2025 sends a strong signal.
-The manufacturer is turning away from traditional indoor boat shows in favor of more economical alternatives, which it believes are better suited to the expectations of its market.
-This decision raises questions about the business model of boat shows: to what extent do these events still justify their exorbitant costs?
+HanseYachts is sending a strong signal by deciding not to participate in Boot Düsseldorf 2025 with its Sealine, Ryck, Hanse, Dehler and Moody brands.
+Although the Fjord brand will be present with 3 powerboats, the manufacturer is turning away from traditional indoor shows in favor of more economical alternatives, which it believes are better suited to the expectations of its market.
+This decision raises questions about the business model of indoor boat shows: to what extent do these events still justify their exorbitant cost?

 High cost and return on investment: an unbalanced equation